The Gauss Map on Theta Divisors with Transversal $\mathrm{A}_1$ Singularities: Introduction

 Let $0\in S$ be a point and $W\coloneqq \mathcal{W}\restr{0}$ and $X\coloneqq \mathcal{X}\restr{0}$ be the fibers above $0$.
 By \cite{FultonKleimanMacPherson1983}, the specialization of $\Lambda_{\mathcal{X}/S}$ at $0$ is a formal sum of conormal varieties to subvarieties $Z\subset W$, i.e.

 for some positive integers $m_Z$.
+We can interpret this in terms of perverse sheaves: Let $\psi_q$ and $\phi_q$ be the nearby and vanishing cycle functors associated to $q$.
+Suppose that $\XX$ is smooth away from $\XX_0$ and $\dim \XX=n+1$.
+In that case the Lagrangian specialization computes the characteristic cycle of the nearby cycle functor (see for example \cite[Th.
+3.55]{MaximSchurmann2022Survey})

-Our next result is in a sense the leading term of the Lagrangian specialization in the codimension $1$ case (\ref{Prop: Lagrangian specialization non-reduced special fiber case}): \begin{proposition*}[Leading term of the Lagrangian specialization] In the above setting assume that $\mathcal{X}\subset \mathcal{W}$ is of codimension $1$.
+Our next result is in a sense the leading term of the Lagrangian specialization in the codimension $1$ case (\ref{Prop: Lagrangian specialization non-reduced special fiber case}): \begin{introproposition}[Leading term of the Lagrangian specialization] In the above setting assume that $\mathcal{X}\subset \mathcal{W}$ is of codimension $1$.
 Then

-where $X_i$ are the reduced irreducible components of $X$ and $\mult_{X_i} X=\mathrm{len}(\BO_{X,X_i})$ is the geometric multiplicity. \end{proposition*} When $X$ is reduced, we can go one step further (\ref{theorem: Second order Lagrangian Specialization}): \begin{maintheorem}[Second term of the Lagrangian specialization] In the above setting assume moreover that $X$ is reduced and $\XX\restr{s}$ is smooth for $s\neq 0$.
+where $X_i$ are the reduced irreducible components of $X$ and $\mult_{X_i} X=\mathrm{len}(\BO_{X,X_i})$ is the geometric multiplicity. \end{introproposition} When $X$ is reduced, we can go one step further (\ref{theorem: Second order Lagrangian Specialization}): \begin{maintheorem}[Second term of the Lagrangian specialization] In the above setting assume moreover that $X$ is reduced and $\XX\restr{s}$ is smooth for $s\neq 0$.
 Let $\Sing(X)=\cup_i Z_i$ be the decomposition of the singular locus into its scheme-theoretic irreducible components.
 Then